tobbik/lua-t/README.rst

 Compatability
 -------------

 lua-t was written with Lua-5.3 in mind.
-That is what it uses and it likely brakes with older versions.
+And recent development was performed on Lua-5.4.0 Release Candidates.
+It is known to work on these versions and islikely to brakes with older versions.
 There are no immidiate plans to make it compatible with older versions of Lua.

 Documentation